What are Title Deeds?

 What are title deeds and why do we need them?

 A title deed is a document that shows who has owned land and property since it was registered.
-Within this document, you will find a full history of the property, including any mortgages secured, conveyances, contracts for sale, wills, leases and a description of the property.
+Within the deeds of a house, you will find a full history of the property, including any mortgages secured, conveyances, contracts for sale, wills, leases and a description of the property.

 Property burdens are also included in the title deeds.
 These obligations must be met, and can include: